SE-starshippilot/autograde_example/README.md

 - As mentioned in tutorial, make *constant*, *semantic* commits locally.
 - We **will** replace the testcase for grading, so please don't do testcase-oriented programmng. 😊
-- You can push to your repository to perform test run as many times as you like.
+- You can push to your repository to perform test run as many times as you like before deadline.